ecmascript-daily/ecmascript-daily.github.com/CONTRIBUTING.md

 # Contributing Guideline

-## How to fix post?
+## How to fix article?

-1. Fix some thing in the post.md
+1. Fix some thing in the some-article.md
 2. Create a pull request :)

 Shortcut: